jkolden/otbi-chatbot/README.md

 - Send these reports to my team

 #### Sample response for briefing book:
-- Ok, the reports have been sent.
+- Ok, the reports have been sent

 At this point the user can navigate to email client for casey.brown to retrieve the emailed package of reports.

+### Logoff
+This bot interaction executes the OTBI logoff method to end the OTBI session.

+#### Sample utterances for logoff:
+- Log me off

+#### Sample response for logon:
+- Ok your session has been ended